American novelist Sinclair Lewis once said:

 Stay Hydrated (But Don’t Eat Snow)

-Just because it’s cold out, doesn’t mean you don’t have to replenish lost liquids.
+Just because it’s cold out doesn’t mean you don’t have to replenish lost liquids.
 It’s also a way to protect yourself from hypothermia and possible frostbite.
-Fortunately, finding water during the winter is not a problem as long as you have means to melt it.
+Fortunately, finding water during the winter is not a problem as long as you have the means to melt it.